joostgeenen/PSA-ReD/README.md

-# PSA-ReD
-# An R script for generating PSA-ReD plots.
+# PSA-ReD: An R script for generating PSA-ReD plots.
 # Built using R 3.5.2
+# Described in the publication titled "Increasing the information provided by probabilistic sensitivity analysis: The relative density plot"

 Required software:
 - R